 Thrive Rural Wisconsin

-This new initiative of Wisconsin Economic Development Corporation’s Office of Rural Prosperity is a way for rural and tribal communities to bring together local leadership, set common goals in a neutral and facilitated structure, and access resources that will help them take action on those goals.
+This new initiative from the Office of Rural Prosperity is a way for rural and tribal communities to bring together local leadership, set common goals in a neutral and facilitated structure, and access resources that will help them act on those goals.
 Provided at no cost to communities, the Thrive Rural Wisconsin program brings project management, financial support, and technical assistance to advance housing, community economic development, community facilities, and sustainable energy projects and connects them to the resources they need to be successful.
+Communities participating in the program receive a variety of benefits, including:

 • A community assessment